 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 60 cities.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Kenner took the distinction of being the most Hispanic, while Jennings was the least Hispanic or Latino city.
+Kenner took the distinction of being the most Hispanic or Latino, while Bastrop was the least Hispanic or Latino city.
 You can download the data here.